 Add a new layer ( 1- 2 inches) of compost on top of the soil.
 This can be done in the fall or in early spring.
 WE do a no-tig garden in the greenhouse as well as in the whole garden.
 The compost feeds the soil and builds it up for a new garden season.

 If your greenhouse doesn’t have soil, you can still grow a greenhouse garden, but you would have to build good soil.

-Temperature control is one of the most important factors to a successful greenhouse garden.
-We mostly grow heat loving plants in the greenhouse.
-But there are times when it’s still too hot for those plants, too.
+Temperature control is one of the most important factors for a successful greenhouse garden.
+We mostly grow heat-loving plants in the greenhouse, however, there are times when it’s still too hot for those plants.